cjpais/writing/serve/day/apr20_2021/index.md

 Well maybe I need to understand more.
 I actually would be curious how much of my API's could be run in lambda?

+Can running on lambda and charging just above this get to some closer transparent API pricing scheme?
+Having users pay for the true price instead of what I want to charge?
+Could lead closer to fully sustainable tech.
+This could be something to experiment with in wavy.

 What if AWS ran on lightning network?
 Or some other crypto L2?

 > Not just that, but multi-tenancy is actually truly a “free lunch” from a resource utilization point of view, so any opportunity to pool resources represents a true win-win bargain.
 At the scale data centers worldwide, it's big — it depends on who you are, but you could either get excited about the gigatons of CO2 saved, or the increased corporate net income margin (I guess I like both!)